getodk/aggregate/README.md

 1. You should now be able to browse [http://localhost:8080](http://localhost:8080) and debug

-### Run/debug outside of localhost

-By default, Gretty will launch a server using `localhost`, but while working on Aggregate it's often required to run on other hosts or IP addresses accessible from your local area network or even from the Internet (e.g., to be able to send form submissions from ODK Collect).

-This is achieved by changing your configuration in two places:
+### Connections from an external device

+By default, Gretty will launch a server using a `localhost` address which will not be accessible by external devices (e.g., ODK Collect in an emulator, ODK Briefcase on another computer).
+To set a non-localhost address, edit the following files:

 - In `src/main/resources/security.properties`, change `security.server.hostname` to the address
 - In `build.gradle`, inside the `gretty` block, change `host` to the same address